 - 1 tablespoon Canola or neutral flavored vegetable oil for frying

-- 2 tablespoons Shredded Iceberg or Romaine lettuce
+- 2 tablespoons Shredded cabbage or lettuce

 - 1 teaspoon cotija